 Step 1 – Tap into a Viral Trend

 First, you should find a phenomenon that is at the peak of its viral growing tendency.

 The best ways to discover the most well-known topics, stories, and trends are thoroughly described by Search Engine Watch.
-It is obvious that if such a search item “Royal Wedding” was on top of the hottest news searches in 2011, it will be far from the top in 2016.
+It is obvious that if such a search item “Olympic Games” is on top of the hottest news searches in 2018, it will be far from the top in 2019.
 Have a look at the comparison result from Google Trends (I have randomly taken “Star Wars” as a second search item):

-Star Wars vs. Royal Wedding search statistics in 2016
+Star Wars vs. Olympic Games search statistics in 2018

 The same is when we talk about personalities.
-Donald Trump was the fourth on the list of top trending people in 2015, while now he outnumbers the top searched person in 2015, Lamar Odom.
+Donald Trump was high on the list of top trending people in 2015 and 2016, while now he’s below “bitcoin” that came from almost nothing.

 However, that doesn’t mean that you should choose Donald Trump or Star Wars to start making their fans crazy.
 Just cast an eye at the following screen shot to have a clue what I’m talking about:

 Donald Trump vs. Star Wars vs. Game of Thrones search statistics in 2018

 Yeah, Game of Thrones has become a giant that engulfs everything in social media and on the Internet in general.
 I’m not inclined to fantasy very much, but it has stirred my imagination, when I started thinking about the amount of traffic they may bring.
 Game of Thrones’ traffic explosion was even given a huge appreciation post by Ehren Goossens on SimilarWeb.
 Episode 5 has brought more traffic than any episode by this time.